MRChemSoft/nmqc-2025/content/registration.md

 ## Registration and payment
 To attend the conference, please follow the two steps outlined below:

 1. To register for the conference, please fill out the registration form: [registration form](https://forms.gle/VPC8UDni7dvzs82u7).
+As part of the registration process, participants are required to submit an abstract.
+The abstract should be uploaded in PDF format, following the provided .doc or .tex templates.

 2. The registration fees are as follows: €150 for regular participants and €70 for students.
 Invited speakers will receive a voucher to waive the conference fee.
 Payments can be made conveniently through this link: [registration payment](https://hi.converia.de/frontend/index.php?sub=123).

+Registration and payment of the registration fee must be completed by April 30th, 2025.